a-n-rose/a-n-rose.github.io/_posts/2018-07-31-kita-heat-code.md

 date: 2018-07-31
 ---

 I thought I was a desert person, someone who could handle heat.
 Due to my everpresent sulkiness since the daily temperatures began hovering around 35 degrees, I am facing an identity crisis.
 Another item on the 'self-improvement list': Be less sensitive to heat.
-Don't make yourself dependent on air conditioning.
-Free yourself from your physical world...
+I grew up in the desert for heaven's sake.
+What was all my suffering through cracking and bleeding skin for?
+Perhaps  the dryness distracted me from the heat...

-I hate repeating goals I thought I'd accomplished.
-This heat fucking sucks.
+Nonetheless, I hate repeating goals I thought I'd accomplished.

 To distract myself from my constant human failures, as well as the heat, let's bring out to the front a goal I most definitely have not failed at (yet... not even attempted, actually): to blog about my projects and my career in software, despite not having a computer science degree and also being a mother.
 And a woman.
 To up the frankness levels, I should say "my career in development."